GaneshSPatil/gocd-mergeable/README.md

 #### Trigger validation only when configurations changes

 GoCD's pipeline as code allows the pipeline configurations to be defined where the source is (same git repository).
-But we often don't make changes to the pipeline configurations and thus can avoid GoCD mergable bot check by whitelisting the config files.
+But we often don't make changes to the pipeline configurations and thus can avoid GoCD mergeable bot check by whitelisting the config files.

 ```yaml
 on: